Michael Che

 Michael Che Campbell (/'tʃeɪ/; born May 19, 1983) is an American stand-up comedian, actor, and writer.
 Che is best known for his work on the NBC sketch comedy series Saturday Night Live, where he has served as co-anchor on Weekend Update alongside Colin Jost since 2014.
 Che and Jost were co-head writers at SNL from 2017 until 2022.
 The duo also co-hosted the 70th Primetime Emmy Awards in 2018.

 Che was briefly a correspondent for The Daily Show with Jon Stewart and has previously worked as a writer for Saturday Night Live.
 At the end of September 2014, he became a Weekend Update co-anchor for the 40th season of Saturday Night Live alongside Colin Jost, replacing Cecily Strong.

 Early life and education

-Michael Che Campbell was born in Manhattan, New York City, New York, the youngest of seven children of Rose and Nathaniel Campbell.
+Michael Che Campbell was born in New York City, the youngest of seven children of Rose and Nathaniel Campbell.
 His father gave him his middle name after the revolutionary Che Guevara.
 He has four older brothers and two older sisters.
 One of his older brothers is a detective with the New York Police Department, and another retired from law enforcement.

 Che was raised on the Lower East Side of Manhattan.
 He graduated from the Fiorello H. LaGuardia High School of Music & Art and Performing Arts.